lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 dialog should redirect to the url provided in the `return_to` GET parameter.

-Subsequent to this interaction, the BrowserID dialog will re-attempt the provisioning process, and the results of that will indicates whether the user has successfully authenticated with the primary.
+Subsequent to this interaction, the BrowserID dialog will re-attempt the provisioning process, and the results of that will indicate whether the user has successfully authenticated with the primary.

 ## Data Formats